 The Anthos overview in the Google Cloud console provides a "big picture" overview of your entire fleet.
 It provides a fleet-level view of your resource utilization that you can use to help optimize spending, application design, and resource allocation, including CPU, memory, and disk utilization aggregated by fleet and by cluster.
-It also shows fleet-wide Policy Controller coverage, helping you identify areas where you can improve security and compliance.
+It also shows fleet-wide Policy Controller compliance, helping you identify areas where you can improve security, and the synchronization status of your Config Sync packages.

 This page assumes that you are familiar with resource management in Kubernetes.
 If you need to learn more, see Resource management for Pods and containers in the Kubernetes documentation.

-The Anthos overview in the Google Cloud console is available for fleet users who have enabled the entire Anthos platform only.
+The Anthos overview in the Google Cloud console is available for fleet users who have enabled the entire Anthos platform.
+If you've enabled GKE Enterprise you can also view the fleet overview information in the GKE Enterprise overview.

 View the overview